 Any Lengths for Freedom?

-Are You Willing to Forgive the Unforgiveable?
+/Are You Willing to Forgive the Unforgiveable?

 Not long ago, I began working long-distance with a couple who were seeking to grow and develop along spiritual lines.
 They are very good students, avid seekers, and very good partners.
 Let’s call the wife, Clarisse.

-With our deepening conversation and relationship, Clarisse admitted to me that her home-based business is as a phone sex operator.
+With our deepening conversation and relationship, Clarisse admitted to me that her home-based business was as a phone sex operator.
 When she told me, I was struck by her lack of self-condemnation.
-From a growth and development point of view, that is a good sign of inward alignment, i.e. to be at peace with oneself is quite a good indicator.
+From a growth and development point of view, that can be a good sign of inward alignment, i.e. to be at peace with oneself is quite a good indicator.
 Of course that is not what she expects to encounter from the world around her, so she does not often disclose her line of work.

 The odds are very good that you, the reader, either find yourself titillated by her story, or condemnation is already rising within you, or perhaps both.
 It is possible to be simultaneously judgmental and vicariously engaged.
 Regardless, Clarisse’s line of work is outside socially acceptable norms, and therefore, provides an opportunity to discuss our judgment of others.